tommyli/home-energy/README.md

 #### Using Conda or Miniconda

 To run Jupyter notebooks as well, use `environment.yml`.
-I recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html), more lightweight.
+I recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) as it is more lightweight.
 More info on how to use Conda to [Manage Environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Also see [Anaconda vs. Miniconda vs. Virtualenv](http://deeplearning.lipingyang.org/2018/12/23/anaconda-vs-miniconda-vs-virtualenv/) blog post for discussion on comparing different Python Environment options.

 ```bash
 cd $PROJECT_DIR